-One third of the membership of the Board to include a representative from the clinical commissioning groups, a Lincolnshire County Council Executive Councillor and either the Chairman or the Vice-Chairman.
+One third of the membership of the Board to include an NHS Lincolnshire Integrated Care Board representative, a Lincolnshire County Council Executive Councillor and either the Chairman or the Vice-Chairman of the Board.

 Frequency of Meetings

 The Board shall meet no less than four times each year including an AGM.